-$N = ((km^2 of occupied range/mean scaled territory size)mean pack size)/0.85.$
+N = $((km^2 of occupied range/mean scaled territory size)mean pack size)/0.85.$

 Using the accelerated bias-corrected method (Manly 1997), the population size confidence interval (90%) was generated from 9,999 bootstrapped re-samples of the pack and territory size data and does not incorporate uncertainty in estimates of occupied range or percent lone wolves.
+For purposes of discussion, we base our informal assessments of significant differences in results across years on visual comparison of the degree of confidence interval overlap (Cumming and Finch 2005).